travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 {% include glossary.md %}

 [^realworld]: Well, this is quite real world: such atomic counters are used widely for a variety of purposes.
-I throw the semi in there because, after all, we are using microbenchmarks which simulate a probably-unrealistic density of increments to this counter, and it is a _bit_ of a stretch to make this one example span all five levels -- but I tried!
+I throw the "-if-you-squint" in there because, after all, we are using microbenchmarks which simulate a probably-unrealistic density of increments to this counter, and it is a _bit_ of a stretch to make this one example span all five levels -- but I tried!

 [^stampedlock]: Java does provide [StampedLock](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/locks/StampedLock.html) which offers seqlock functionality.